 In North Carolina, there is an oral health crisis impacting people of all ages, in all counties.
 Lack of access and high out-of-pocket costs has led to low numbers of dentist visits in the state, ultimately causing a widespread prevalence of preventable oral disease.
 Additionally, poor oral health has consequences beyond tooth decay, and can dramatically lower quality of life, impacting overall health, health care costs, employability, and ability to enjoy many activities of every day life.

-Most recently the NCOHC launched its Capacity Building Mini-Grants program to establish partnerships with 7 community-based nonprofits across the state.
+Most recently, NCOHC launched its Capacity Building Mini-Grants program to establish partnerships with seven community-based nonprofits across the state.
 Today, the NCOHC’s membership continues to grow, representing individuals and organizations that offer an array of perspectives and resources.

 Dr. Zachary Brian